Skip to content

 So the obvious question: does stimulating melanocytes raise melanoma risk?
 At least 6 to 7 published case reports link MT-2 use to melanoma in time, including Hjuler and Lorentzen (2014), who documented melanoma in a 20-year-old woman after 3 months of use.

-Here’s the nuance that usually gets lost.
+The nuance that usually gets lost is this.
 Every one of those published cases had other risk factors stacked on top: fair skin, tanning bed use, family history, or high-risk genetics.
 A 2021 systematic review concluded the observed risk can probably be chalked up to more UV exposure rather than the peptide itself.
 The theoretical mechanism is plausible, but causation hasn’t been established.
 Andrew Huberman has talked about this concern with melanocortin peptides and recommends a baseline skin assessment for anyone considering MC1R agonists.

 The honest read is in the middle.
 Don’t dismiss it, don’t catastrophize it.
 Just manage it with baseline documentation and monthly checks, which we’ll lay out below.